-The Ataulfo, often referred to as a Champagne or yellow mango, is known as Mexico’s “yellow slipper”, (after the slipper shape) as it is described in Spanish.
+The Ataulfo, often seen referred to as a Champagne Mango (a name trademarked by a specific importer years back) or yellow mango, is known as Mexico’s “yellow slipper”, (after the slipper shape) as it is described in Spanish.
 It is one of the most coveted mango varietals available to us in North America.
 The oval or (sort of) kidney bean-shaped fruit has a slightly spicy and vibrant, super sweet flavor; it is constantly revered for its nonfibrous flesh and buttery consistency, as well as its small narrow seed.
 In terms of mangoes, the Ataulfo offers what is pretty near perfection in a mango-eating experience.
 In my opinion, the flavors of the Ataulfo scream Mexico, with subtle but bright citrus (limón) and spicy (chili) undertones smothered in a sweet (sugar caramel) buttery flesh.

 “It has the greatest flavor that has ever tickled the palate of man.”
 Marshall Schwisher, eminent publisher of music.